dnsimple/chef-pdns/README.md

   | pdns_recursor_config                | Configures a recursor instance                    |
   | pdns_recursor_service               | Manages a a recursor instance                     |

-To fully configure an authoritative server you need to add at least 3 resources to your run list, `pdns_authoritative_install`, `pdns_authoritative_config` and `pdns_authoritative_service`.
-If you want to install any backend than the default (bind) for the authoritative server you need to add a fourth resource: `pdns_authoritative_backend`.
-There is a some good usage examples on `test/cookbooks/pdns_test/recipes/`.
+To fully configure an authoritative server you need to add at least 3 resources to your recipe, `pdns_authoritative_install`, `pdns_authoritative_config` and `pdns_authoritative_service`.
+If you want to install any backend other than the default (bind) for the authoritative server you need to add a fourth resource: `pdns_authoritative_backend`.
+There are some good usage examples in `test/cookbooks/pdns_test/recipes/`.

 For a recursor use the `pdns_recursor_install`, `pdns_recursor_config`, and `pdns_recursor_service` resources in your wrapper cookbooks to install, configure, and define PowerDNS recursors.
 Set the different properties on the resources according to your install and configuration needs.
-You can see a good example on this on `test/cookbooks/pdns_test/recipes_recursor_install_single.rb`
+You can see a good example on this in `test/cookbooks/pdns_test/recipes_recursor_install_single.rb`

 For advanced use it is recommended to take a look at the chef resources themselves.

 ### Properties

-PowerDNS uses hyphens `-` in their configuration files, chef resources and ruby symbols don't get very well with hyphens, so using underscore `_` in this cookbook for properties is required and will be tranlated automatically to hyphens in the configuration templates, example:
+PowerDNS uses hyphens `-` in their configuration files, chef resources and ruby symbols don't work very well with hyphens, so using underscore `_` in this cookbook for properties is required and will be tranlated automatically to hyphens in the configuration templates, example:

 ```
 pdns_authoritative_config 'server-01' do